Nadal leads Spain into ATP Cup final vs Djokovic's Serbia - WHIZ News

 “Yeah, has been a tough couple of days, especially for Team Spain … with jet lag to make things even a little bit more difficult,” Nadal said.
 “But here we are.
 Has been important day for us.
 Roberto played an amazing match, and I had a great comeback.”

-Roberto Bautista Agut had earlier beaten Nick Kyrgios 6-1, 6-4 to give Spain the lead, and Nadal’s win secured Spain’s victory before the doubles.
+Roberto Bautista Agut had earlier beaten Nick Kyrgios 6-1, 6-4 to give Spain the lead, and Nadal’s win secured Spain’s victory before the doubles where Pablo Carreno Busta and Feliciano Lopez won to give Spain a 3-0 sweep.
+Carreno Busta and Lopez beat Australia’s John Peers and Chris Guccione 6-2, 6-7 (6), 10-4.

 Nadal hadn’t lost back-to-back singles matches since 2016.
 De Minaur took the challenge to him, getting a service break to open and, after missing set points on Nadal’s serve in the 9th game, closing out the first set relatively quickly.